mihiro10/tracking_iss/README.md

 Once the Flask app is up and running, the following methods are available.

+<h5>To return the entire state vector information as a list of dictionaries.</h5>
+Run

 ```
 curl localhost:5000
 ```
-Returns the entire state vector information as a list of dictionaries.

 Here is an example snippet